Skyscraper and a man holding tablet representing EMEA marketing

 While over 40% of market research is conducted digitally around most of the world, that percentage is only 5% in South Africa and 13% in other African countries.
 Gaining insights into your customers’ needs and habits in the EMEA regions could be challenging.

-Even though there will be more access to customer data in Europe and the Middle East, it’s still a good idea to contact a local agency to help sift through all the data and really get a clear vision of how to formulate a marketing plan.
+Even though there will be more access to customer data in Europe and the Middle East, it’s still a good idea to contact a local agency to help sift through all the data and get a clear vision of formulating a marketing plan.

 Setting up an EMEA digital marketing strategy needs some serious planning.
 With plenty of research and with the help of a dedicated EMEA marketing manager or global marketing agency, there’s no reason you can’t crack these markets as successfully as your home region.